z2-2z/peacock/README.md

 - __extendable__: at its core, peacock is a library that you can use at your leisure to customize every step of the grammar fuzzing process
 - __backwards compatible__: it works with grammars that you have already written for other tools

-## How it works
-Peacock implements so-called "grammar-based mutations".
-This means that it will mutate its inputs in such a way that they will always adhere to a given grammar.

-The way mutations work is the same as in Gramatron.
-A grammar is converted to a [PDA](https://en.wikipedia.org/wiki/Pushdown_automaton) such that an input can be represented as a walk through the automaton.
-Then, a mutation of an input is simply a modification of an automaton walk.
-We cut off the walk at a random point and let it find a new random path through the automaton from there.

-While Gramatron and LibAFL realize the automaton as an adjacency matrix, peacock generates C code that encodes the automaton in its control flow.
-This saves us a lot of memory accesses and makes the mutation procedure faster.

-The generated C code exposes a certain API that can be used by any application, e.g. a libfuzzer harness, an AFL++ custom mutator or even Rust code.

-But peacock also ships a ready to use fuzzer that can fuzz any binary that has been compiled with AFL++'s compilers or implements an AFL-style forkserver.

 ## How to use it
 Clone the repo and execute
 ```